Brooklyn Navy Yard: 2010s to present

 In January 2018, the Brooklyn Navy Yard Development Corporation released an updated master plan with an estimated cost of $2.5 billion.
 An additional 5.1 e6ft2 of space would be added at Brooklyn Navy Yard; most of this would be manufacturing space, but a small portion of the space in each new building would be dedicated to office uses.
 This space, to be built as part of a new technology hub, would be able to accommodate 13,000 extra workers, and would roughly double the amount of manufacturing and office space within the Navy Yard.
 In fall 2018, the Brooklyn Navy Yard Development Corporation and architectural firm WXY divulged further details about the master plan.
 The Brooklyn Navy Yard would include several vertical-manufacturing buildings, and various locations within the Navy Yard would be redeveloped to integrate it with the surrounding community.
 The development would be concentrated at three sites on Navy Street and Flushing and Kent Avenues.
 That December, the development corporation started soliciting applications to renovate the last undeveloped pier at the Brooklyn Navy Yard.

 Pratt Institute established the first phase of the Research Yard in 2023 within Building 3 of the Brooklyn Navy Yard.
 Subsequently, the Brooklyn Navy Yard Development Corporation issued a request for proposals for the second phase of the Research Yard in 2025.
 The same year, the Navy Yard received $28.7 million from the Federal Emergency Management Agency to repair damage caused by Hurricane Sandy more than a decade prior.
+Plans for a material lab at Building 20 were announced in 2026.